theswerd/flutter_custom_license_page/README.md

-# flutter_custom_license_page
+# Flutter Custom License Page
- A package to allow you to customize your flutter license page
+This package allows you to customize the look at feel of your app's license page.

+## Screenshots